 HER-Q 441 Advanced Furniture Design V (3 cr.)
 P: HER-Q 341 and HER-Q 342.
-Advanced Furniture herself as an artist in the field.
+Advanced Furniture Design offers the student an opportunity to define himself/ herself as an artist in the field.
 Individual design aesthetic is emphasized.
 Complex furniture forms and advanced techniques are applied to each student's expertise.